dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 kSNP4 is a program that identifies SNPs without doing alignments and a reference genome.
 This permits the inclusion of hundreds of microbial genomes that can be processed in a realistic time scale.
 Such an alignment free technique comes about through the insight that SNPs can be detected in small odd length chunks of sequence, **kmers**.
 So you split up the genomes into odd sized kmers and compare them.
 If the kmers are otherwise identical and are long enough not to be random, they can be compared between many samples to detect SNPs.

 kSNP is mainly used for the analysis of viral and prokaryotic genomes.
 The input data are genome sequences in FASTA format.
 It can also annotate the SNPs if you include at least one annotation file.
-See more [here]([Building Phylogenetic Trees From Genome Sequences With kSNP4]).
+See more [here]([https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10640685/]).

 ### Get genomes

 First we have to get the representative genomes of the genus (or a set of specific species).
 You can do this from the NCBI taxonomy browser [here](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=2767358&reference_only=true).
-This is the page for Mycoplasma.
+This is the page for Mycoplasmopsis.
 Click on the genus name and it will show links to the genome page.
 You can follow the short screen capture below to see how to get the genome files.
 I filtered to only use reference genomes and retrieved 40.
 They don't need to be completed/closed genomes for kSNP to work.
 Unzip the files.

 <div style="width: auto;">
  <a href="/img/ncbi_taxonomy_genomes.gif"> <img class="scaled" src="/img/ncbi_taxonomy_genomes.gif "></a>